anupshinde/anupzsite/contents/posts/livebase-realtime-webapps-angularjs/index.md

 ```

 In the demo code, I am using a different port for SocketIO.
 You could use the same port with ExpressJS.
-Different ports occur in my code because of the way this thing was developed and was used with local files earlier.
+Different ports occur in my code because this was used with local html files earlier.

 ---